EngFlow/example/README.md

 build:engflow --nogoogle_default_credentials
 build:engflow --bes_lifecycle_events

-# Configuration for your mTLS certificates (if required)
+# Configuration for your mTLS certificates (if required); otherwise ignore
+# these lines and use the auth helper configuration below.
 build:engflow --tls_client_certificate=/path/to/credentials/cert.crt
 build:engflow --tls_client_key=/path/to/credentials/cert.key

+# Configuration for your EngFlow auth helper (if required); otherwise ignore
+# this line and use the mTLS configuration above.
+build:engflow --credential_helper=${CLUSTER_ENDPOINT}=/path/to/engflow_auth

 # This ensures _all_ build and test runs will be remote.
 Comment this out
 # when building locally.